 - Their mobile phone's native camera application

-Once scanned, the admin will be presented with a screen that requests they enter an administrative ID.
-The system does this to ensure that the current user should have appropriate check-in access.
+Once scanned, the admin will be presented with a screen that requests they enter the authorization ID in order to verify they are an admin.

 Once the event staff member enters the ID, they won't have to enter it again (until their browser session expires after a long period of inactivity).